-Chancellor's Professor and Humboldt Award Recipient, UNC Charlotte
+Chancellor's Professor & Humboldt Award Recipient, UNC Charlotte

 Why is Steven speaking at WorkHuman?